griffin-php/harpy/README.md

 ## Description

-Harpy is a micro library to search for classes names inside PHP source code, using patterns to find files via patterns and parsing them to retrieve all classes defined.
+Harpy is a micro library to search for classes names inside PHP source code, using patterns to find files and parsing them to retrieve all defined classes.

 This library is part of [Griffin Project](https://github.com/griffin-php).